Kensington Park School

 Kensington Park School is a coeducational private day and boarding school located in London, England.

 The lower school for pupils aged 11 to 16 is situated in the Bayswater area of the City of Westminster, while the sixth form is located in nearby South Kensington. in 2020 Chelsea Independent College in Fulham formally merged with Kensington Park School.

+While the school offers boarding services, the day school fees are around £26,300 - £27,350 per annum.

+History

+The school was established in 1983.